mahdi-shafiei/STAT-4830/section/8/notes.md

 ### Minimal Working Example

-This example trains a linear regression on synthetic data, combining momentum, weight decay, EMA, and a cosine-annealing schedule.
+The following example trains a linear regression on synthetic data, combining momentum, weight decay, EMA, and a cosine-annealing schedule.
+You can test out the code in the [notebook](https://colab.research.google.com/github/damek/STAT-4830/blob/main/section/8/notebook.ipynb).

 ```python
 import torch